liferay/liferay-docs/develop/tutorials/articles/230-wysiwyg-editors/04-alloy-editor/03-using-ckeditor-plugins.markdown

 +$$$

 **Note:** A plugin's buttons may not have the same name as the plugin.
-You can find a plugin's button names by
+You can find the button names for a plugin by
 [searching its `plugin.js` file](/develop/reference/-/knowledge_base/7-0/ckeditor-plugin-reference-guide)
 for `editor.ui.addButton`.
 Note that button names are case sensitive and may be aliased in the `addButton()` method, such as the [`clipboard` plugin's](https://github.com/ckeditor/ckeditor-dev/blob/release/4.0.x/plugins/clipboard/plugin.js#L341-L350) `Cut`,`Copy`, and `Paste` buttons.

 $$$

-Below is the full example Editor Config Contributor class that adds the `font` plugin to the AlloyEditor for the Blogs and Blogs Admin portlets:
+Below is the full example `*EditorConfigContributor` class that adds the `font` plugin to the AlloyEditor for the Blogs and Blogs Admin portlets:

     @Component(